limjh16/jekyll-action-ts/README.md

 ## About this version
 Originated from https://github.com/helaili/jekyll-action, however this has been converted from a Docker action to a typescript/js action to cut down on the Docker initialisation time, as well as to use https://github.com/ruby/setup-ruby to automatically select bundler version.

+V2 of this action removes the `git push` step from this action, and instead uses https://github.com/peaceiris/actions-gh-pages for more flexibility (you can choose the committer, the repository, etc.).
+It is also able to cache the .jekyll-cache folder which may help with very large websites.

 ## Official jekyll tutorial
+V2 of this action completely differs from the official jekyll tutorial.
+However, I probably don't have time to write a full guide.

-If you prefer to follow the official [jekyll docs](https://jekyllrb.com/docs/continuous-integration/github-actions/) (or [here](https://deploy-preview-8119--jekyllrb.netlify.app/docs/continuous-integration/github-actions/) if that link does not work yet), just replace "helaili/jekyll-action@2.0" with "limjh16/jekyll-action-ts@v1".
-Also need to add a "setup-ruby" action before this.
-For an example, scroll down to see the [sample workflow file](#Create-a-Gemfile).
+If you prefer to follow the official [jekyll docs](https://jekyllrb.com/docs/continuous-integration/github-actions/) (or [here](https://deploy-preview-8119--jekyllrb.netlify.app/docs/continuous-integration/github-actions/) if that link does not work yet), just use this [sample workflow file](#use-the-action) rather than they one they provide

-(optional) Can also add caching to decrease build time, scroll down to the [sample workflow file](#Create-a-Gemfile) for an example.

 ## Usage